ltfschoen/ethquad/README.md

 * Go to http://localhost:5000
   * Important note: Use port 5000 since only running from server instead of client with proxy.
+  * Important: If the UI doesn't load, try running with `yarn dev` instead, since it may be caused by React.js that aren't being shown.

 # Deployment (IPFS & Heroku)